 If you are seen by railway staff without a face covering during your journey or refuse to wear one whilst travelling with us, you will be politely reminded about the need to do so.

 Face coverings are widely available online and we would advise customers to purchase one before they travel with us.
-We do have a range of masks for sale at our Mtogo stores located at Liverpool Central, Southport, Hamilton Square, Moorfields, Lime Street and Liverpool South Parkway, but you are advised not to rely on stock being available at stores to complete your journey.
+We do have a range of masks for sale at all staffed ticket offices, however we do expect most passengers to bring their own.

 I have a medical condition that means I cannot wear a face covering, can I still travel?

 We know that some passengers have illnesses or disabilities that prevent them from wearing a face covering.
 These include:

 - Mental health conditions such as anxiety or panic disorders

 - Visual impairments or with a restricted field of vision

 - Anyone reliant on lip reading – including companions or carers for whom a face covering would impede their ability to communicate